desktopui/silver-bullet/docs/electron.md

 </nav>
 ```

-It's all done in Styled components and React fully supports `aria-` attributes.
+It's all done in Styled Components and React fully supports `aria-` attributes.

 So we hide `#` and `we` (needed for the compact mode), and now it looks like menu, and user knows what to expect:

 <img width="402" alt="The demonstration of Voice over after a small refactoring" src="https://user-images.githubusercontent.com/1004115/51430179-4f869380-1c28-11e9-9276-6b9e889f4ec7.png">

-And what's nice, we can use LightHouse to inspect accessiblity since our UI is basically a html opened in web browser.
+And what's nice, we can use LightHouse to inspect accessiblity since our UI is basically a html opened in web browser and we can use Devtron — a tool to debug Electron apps.

 ## Animations

 To be continued...

+## Theme support